Replit vs GitHub Copilot: The complete comparison guide

 GitHub Copilot extends GitHub's existing developer ecosystem.

-- Code security features are aligned with Dependabot and Advanced Security.
+- Code security features aligned with Dependabot and Advanced Security

 The integrations serve professional development pipelines and large organizations using GitHub extensively.